flouk94/genetic-algorithm/README.md

 # genetic-algorithm
 projet IN104

  import random
+import time

+start_time = time.time()

 class Individual:

-	#we define the class individual with a chromosome which is a list of element
-	#and its fitness, it means is coefficient of being interessant for our problem
+	#the individual is defined by its chromosome (list of 0 and 1) and its fitness (a score)
+	#to keep the best ones

 	def __init__(self,chromosome,fitness):
 		self.chromosome = chromosome
 		self.fitness = fitness

 class population:

-#we define the population with a list of list of element and n the number of list
+#the population is a list of n individuals

 	def __init__(self,n,Liste_individu):
 		self.n = n
 		self.Liste_individu = Liste_individu

 def create_new_list(L):